Tikubonn/cbi/README.md

 maybe some person say "should use snippets or some software.". but, i want to type the source code smoothly.

+## functions

+* supporting local scope.
+* supporting conditional or eternal recursive call.
+* supporting /@import/ operator. it load sourcecode which is not loaded.

 ## overview

 example.h